-There are some awesome day trips from Madrid, the problem is – how do you choose which one to do?!
+Madrid is fortunate to have many excellent day trip options.
+The challenge is choosing which one to do!
 We think a day trip to Segovia is definitely one of the best.

-In this article we will explain why and hopefully you’ll be inspired to add Segovia into your own itinerary.
+In this article we will explain why you should include Segovia in your bucket list Spain itinerary.

 Segovia has 3 main tourist attractions: an aqueduct, an alcázar and a cathedral.
-We think each of them would be worth the trip alone, so you can consider the other two a double bonus!
+Each of them would be worth the trip alone, so you can consider the other two a double bonus!